ergebnis/composer-normalize/README.md

 ### Options

+* `--dry-run`: Show the results of normalizing, but do not modify any files
 * `--indent-size`: Indent size (an integer greater than 0); should be used with the `--indent-style` option
 * `--indent-style`: Indent style (one of "space", "tab"); should be used with the `--indent-size` option
 * `--no-update-lock`: Do not update lock file if it exists